- Learning how to be a mentor is the culmination of leadership as a professional.

 If you've excelled in your career in any way, you likely had help from other professionals.
-Maybe a contact from college connected you with your first internship or a seasoned colleague at your entry-level job helped set you up for promotion.
+Maybe a contact from college connected you with your first internship, or a seasoned colleague at your entry-level job helped set you up for a promotion.
 Most people in the business world start at the bottom and work their way up, but they don't often do it alone.

 "Mentors are incredibly valuable, not just for providing guidance and training to a new person; they are also reassuring," said James Nuttall, content manager at It Works Media.
 "A mentor has been the new kid on the block and understands the stresses and fears that come with that position.
 For this reason, they remember how they felt when [they were] in that position and [are, therefore,] able to guide another person through the journey."